Irreducible momentum-space spin structure of Weyl semimetals and its signatures in Friedel oscillations: Summary and conclusions

-On surfaces, the local density of states associated with surface Friedel oscillations can be observed using scanning tunneling microscopy \cite{Binnig_Rohrer_1984,Hasegawa_Avouris_1993,Crommie_Lutz_1993,Mallet_Brihuega_2016}.
-It is highly desirable to extend our analysis to systems with a surface, where the presence of Fermi-arc surface states is expected to lead to additional contributions.
+On surfaces, the local density of states associated with surface Friedel oscillations can be observed using scanning tunneling microscopy \cite{Binnig_Rohrer_1984, Hasegawa_Avouris_1993, Crommie_Lutz_1993, Mallet_Brihuega_2016}.
+It is highly desirable to extend our analysis to systems with a surface, where the presence of Fermi-arc surface states is expected to lead to additional contributions \cite{Hosur_2012}.
 The observation of Friedel oscillations in the bulk is difficult.
-Their indirect observation might be possible using inelastic x-ray scattering (IXS) \cite{Abbamonte_Finkelstein_2004,Abbamonte_Wong_2010,Schuelke_2007}.
+Their indirect observation might be possible using inelastic x-ray scattering (IXS) \cite{Abbamonte_Finkelstein_2004, Abbamonte_Wong_2010, Schuelke_2007}.
 In IXS experiments, the dynamic structure factor $S(\bm{q},\omega)$ is measured \cite{Ament_Veenendaal_2011}.
-Using the fluctuation-dissipation theorem, one can calculate the imaginary part of the polarizability as $\mathrm{Im} \pi(\bm{q},\omega) = -\pi S(\bm{q},\omega)$ \cite{Hoeller_Krotscheck_2015}.
-The real part of the polarizability is then calculated by employing the Kramers-Kronig relation.
-In particular, it is feasible to derive the static polarizability in this manner \cite{Reed_Uchoa_2010,Hagiya_Matsuda_2020}.
+Using the fluctuation-dissipation theorem, one can calculate the imaginary part of the polarizability as $\mathrm{Im}\, \pi(\bm{q},\omega) = -\pi S(\bm{q},\omega)$ \cite{Hoeller_Krotscheck_2015}.
+The real part of the polarizability is then calculated by employing the Kramers--Kronig relation.
+In particular, the static polarizabilities of graphene \cite{Reed_Uchoa_2010} and lithium \cite{Hagiya_Matsuda_2020} have been measured using this approach.
+In IXS experiments, the total polarizability is obtained, which consists of extrinsic and intrinsic contributions.
+Although the latter dominates over the former for $\bm{q}\approx\bm{Q}$ in a Weyl semimetal, the singularities on $S_{\mathrm{inter}}^\pm$ in the derivatives of the extrinsic polarizability still give rise to spin-structure-dependent Friedel oscillations.
+Recently, the material K$_2$Mn$_3$(AsO$_4$)$_3$ has been proposed to be a magnetic Weyl semimetal with only two Weyl points \cite{Nie_Hashimoto_2022}.
+Similar to the tight-binding model employed in Sec.~\ref{sec:intervalley_pola}, it belongs to the point group $C_{2h}$ and gives rise to a pair of Weyl points on the $k_z$ axis.
+Therefore, K$_2$Mn$_3$(AsO$_4$)$_3$ constitutes an ideal experimental test candidate for our theory.

 Our work emphasizes the importance of intervalley processes for the response of Weyl semimetals.
 These processes have often been neglected or treated approximately.
 We expect that spin-structure-dependent intervalley processes are not only relevant for Friedel oscillations but also for other phenomena.
-Scattering effects on magnetotransport are a promising example.
+As we have seen, the induced charge distribution due to an impurity is anisotropic for Weyl semimetals.
+This suggests an anisotropic Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction \cite{Ruderman_Kittel_1954, Kasuya_1956, Yosida_1957} between local moments.
+We hence expect that the RKKY interaction is strongly affected by the relative spin structure of the Weyl points.
+Furthermore, effects of scattering on magnetotransport, where the spin structure enhances or suppresses certain transitions, are another promising example for signatures for the relative spin structure.

 \begin{widetext}